Laura Alonso (politician): Controversies

 During 2016, Alonso's first year in charge of the Bureau, more than 22,000 public officials did not submit their sworn statement forms.
-The Anti-Corruption Bureau was criticized for emitting complaints in this regard only against opponents of the government of which it is a part of, for which it was charged with "manifest bias" and accused of using its function "to prosecute adversaries."
+The Anti-Corruption Bureau was criticized for emitting complaints in this regard only against opponents of the government of which it is a part, for which it was charged with "manifest bias" and accused of using its function "to prosecute adversaries."

 She was also accused of non-compliance with her duties and functions as head of the AO for alleged infractions committed by former Energy Minister Juan José Aranguren, accused of conflict of interest for signing deals that benefited the Royal Dutch Shell oil company, of which he was shareholder and former CEO of its Argentine division.
 Alonso replied by saying that "having shares in a company is not necessarily a conflict of interest.
 This is why we ask all officials in those cases to delegate decisions."
 In September 2016, the AO decided to recommend that Aranguren must detach himself from his Shell shares as well as let him know that in matters related to the company he must refrain from intervening and designate an official in his replacement.